matrix87 2 months ago

 I highly encourage you to think through whether this is a good metaphor to use to justify DEI in a workplace setting.

-• kiitos an hour ago
+• kiitos 2 months ago

 You are focusing on the specific details of the hiring process, and evaluating stuff like DEI in terms of a single hiring outcome.
 I'm trying to clarify that the relevant scope is actually much broader, for example it might be the demographics of the entire engineering org within that company, measured after this updated hiring process has been in place for a year or more.

-• 01HNNWZ0MV43FF 6 hours ago
+• 01HNNWZ0MV43FF 2 months ago

-• Manuel_D 6 hours ago
+• Manuel_D 2 months ago

 Thanks for the link.
 A bit of clarification: in this context Asian was not in the category of URM since Asians are overrepresented in tech roles at Meta.
 So URM meant Black, Latin, and American native.

-• lotsofpulp 6 hours ago
+• lotsofpulp 2 months ago

 Can’t wait for other physical characteristics like height and weight to join the fray, or other markers of attractiveness/power.

-drweevil 7 hours ago
+drweevil 2 months ago

 Wow.
 Who was the boss?
 This is contemptible stuff.

-• lotsofpulp 6 hours ago
+• lotsofpulp 2 months ago

 He always has been (literally, due to the share structure of Meta and how much Zuckerberg owns), he is just trying to throw someone under the bus for the change in political winds.

-sandspar 7 hours ago
+sandspar 2 months ago

 Yes he's a chameleon and yes he's a turncoat and so on, but it's interesting that he's gone all in on this.
 There's some debate whether wokism is finished for good or if it's merely gone dormant.
 He seems to be betting that it's gone for good.

-• krick 6 hours ago
+• krick 2 months ago

 That's exactly what confuses me.
 Yes, I would expect some easing on that, but it's so 180° that I find myself wondering, what exactly is that force that defines the direction.
 Like, who dictates the agenda.
 I mean, I would always assume that any 4chan-level explanations that have an actual person making the order of how this will go are not exactly true and things must be a little more complicated than that.
 But how something "a little more complicated" can lead to this?
 Why yesterday Zuckerberg felt that he must, and today he is totally convinced he must not?
 Surely he has a better grasp of that than me, but how the fuck does it work?
 Who decides that one day we are woke, and the next day we aren't?